ironhack-labs/lab_recap-building-dynamic-react-app/README.md

     Open the project in your code editor.
 We want to start fresh.

     - Delete everything inside `src/App.css`.
-    - Replace the content of `src/App.tsx` with a basic functional component:
+    - Replace the content of `src/App.jsx` with a basic functional component:

-    ```tsx
+    ```jsx
-    // src/App.tsx
+    // src/App.jsx
-    import "./App.css";
+    import './App.css';

     function App() {
       return (